La Perla, San Juan, Puerto Rico: History, location and description

 On September 20, 2017, Hurricane Maria hit Puerto Rico and La Perla "looked like it was hit by a bomb".
-"Despacito" (the song title that translates to "slowly") was also used to highlight and criticize the slow United States response to the destruction at La Perla caused by Hurricanes Irma and Maria, where the video was filmed.
+"Despacito" ... was also used to highlight and criticize the slow United States response to the destruction at La Perla caused by Hurricanes Irma and Maria, where the video was filmed.
 The National Park Service assisted the residents of La Perla with tarps soon afterwards.
+The storm had abruptly halted the wave of tourism the video had generated, and residents who had begun to see new economic opportunity — including local guides and small business owners — found that recovery, rather than tourism, was again the community's priority.

+Following the destruction caused by Hurricanes Irma and Maria, artists have painted dozens of murals throughout La Perla as part of a broader community effort to revitalize the neighborhood through art.
+Art student Dalila Pinci, whose murals include a portrait of a woman surrounded by tropical flowers and foliage, has said there is "a lot of community effort to bring [La Perla] back to life and nourish it with art."

+Ahead of musician Bad Bunny's 2025 concert residency in San Juan, the community launched "La Perla Pinta Su Futuro II," a continuation of the 2017 painting initiative, in which 52 additional homes were repainted with murals created by artists Karina Taveras, Enrique "Rafique" Vega, and Héctor "Ekosaurio" López.
+The project, supported by Bad Bunny's foundation, produced murals intended to reflect community struggle and identity rather than purely decorative art.
+An accompanying photo exhibition on the history of La Perla was also planned to open at the neighborhood's restored Antiguo Matadero community center.

+The Antiguo Matadero building, the historic slaughterhouse structure around which La Perla originally developed, fell into disrepair after being damaged by Hurricane Maria in 2017.
+In February 2026, San Juan Mayor Miguel Romero Lugo and the Municipality of San Juan inaugurated its restoration as the new Centro Comunitario de La Perla, a $2,033,635.95 renovation funded jointly by municipal funds and Puerto Rico's State Historic Preservation Office, intended to host recreational, educational, and cultural activities for the community.

 Census

 In terms of the United States 2000 Census, La Perla is composed of Census blocks 3001 through 3010 (Block group 3, Census tract 4, San Juan, Puerto Rico).
 A population of 338 was reported, 198 housing units (29 unoccupied), and 169 households, on an area of 80,028 square yards (16.53 acres; 66,914 m²).

 La Perla belongs to and consists of the northernmost stretches of the subbarrios Mercado (west) and San Cristóbal in San Juan Antiguo barrio.
 The dividing line between the subbarrios is the imagined extension of Calle San Justo to the north beyond the old city wall to the Atlantic coast.
 The eastern part consists of Census blocks 3002, 3009 und 3010, with a population of 64, 35 housing units (4 unoccupied), and 31 households, on 41,348 square yards (8.5 acres; 34,572 m²).